 One of the most interesting vendors to cover is undoubtedly Salesforce.
 Siebel was the early originator of CRM, but Salesforce has redefined the category as well as make it viable, and it seems like Salesforce is just getting started.

-Salesforce has performed a number of acquisitions, but unlike most other software vendors that we have tracked, these acquisitions have been strategic rather than just buying customers or covering up for innovation deficiencies.
-Some of the acquisitions, such as the functionality that is currently referred to as Chatter (from GroupSwim in 2009) are very important components to Salesforce today.
+Salesforce has performed several acquisitions, but unlike most other software vendors that we have tracked, these acquisitions have been strategic rather than just buying customers or covering up for innovation deficiencies.
+Some of the acquisitions, such as the functionality that is currently referred to as Chatter (from GroupSwim in 2009) are critical components to Salesforce today.

-Salesforce has developed experience in managing one of the largest enterprise software cloud applications in the world as measured by both the numbers of users who log in per day and the degree of usage.
+Salesforce has developed experience in managing one of the most significant enterprise software cloud applications in the world as measured by both the numbers of users who log in per day and the degree of usage.

 Quality of Information Provided